adl/hoaf/support.md

 Spot's source code is distributed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl-3.0.html).

-## <a name="live-cd">Live CD</a>
+## <a name="live-cd">Live CD</a> (from 2015)

 You can obtain an [ISO image](http://wwwtcs.inf.tu-dresden.de/ALGI/TR/hoaf-livecd/hoaf-live.iso) (740MB, SHASUM: a23c47374b5a2ae7e31f9c9cb2d6908384c7cf29), containing a Debian Live CD with various tools preinstalled for your convenience.
 You can run it in a virtual machine or burn it on a DVD and boot from it.
+This is the artifact that accompanied our CAV'15 paper.

 ### Running in a virtual machine